 as well as home-grown, Mike Carr (brother of trumpeter, Ian Carr) who sadly died last year.
 Also Gary Burton who played, among many others, with Chick Corea.
 It’s not often you hear the vibraphone in mainstream classical music.

 At last winter feels behind us and there’s a spring in my step after going to the concert on Saturday 10 March at St Andrew’s Church, Chippenham.
 Even though it was a chilly night – again, and chilly in the church, the enthusiasm and energy of the musicians and the choice of music really warmed the heart and spirit.

-The programme included Shostakovich’s lively Festive Overture in A Major and Rachmaninov’s dynamic (and long) Sympohony No 2 in E Minor, Op.
-27 with the playful, nostalgic and romantic Ney Rosauro’s Concerto No 1 for Vibraphone, Op 21 sandwiched between.
+The programme included Shostakovich’s lively Festive Overture in A Major, Rachmaninov’s dynamic (and long) Sympohony No 2 in E Minor, Op.
+27, with the playful, nostalgic and romantic Ney Rosauro’s Concerto No 1 for Vibraphone, Op 21 sandwiched in between.
 The concerto, written in 1995, is dedicated to Evelyn Glennie who says, “Like the marimba concerto this vibraphone concerto is sure to be a winner with performers and audiences worldwide.”
 I agree.
 It is a charming piece and accessible to everyone.

 In spite of enjoying the Rosauro, the real Oscar-winning performance was the Rachmaninov – a huge beast of a symphony which would be a challenge to any national or international orchestra.
 Congrats, NWSO – you did well.
 Conductor Alex Arkwright, you’re a star.